mipsSimulatorUNIST/simulator/README.md

 const inputFileName = 'example1.s';

 /*
-   * input : assemblyFile: string[], cycle: number, returnCycles: boolean
+   * input : assemblyInstructions: string[], cycle: number, returnCycles: boolean

-   * assemblyFile is same as assemblyFile in assemble function above.
+   * assemblyInstructions is same as assemblyInstructions in assemble function above.

    * cycle is the number of cycles you want to execute.
    * Executing one cycle means that executing one instruction.